Setting up a Mentoring Scheme

 You may wish to set up your own mentoring scheme.
 If you think we might be able to help or facilitate, please email: mentoring.eoe@hee.nhs.uk

 We have created a package of template documents that you can use and adapt in your own scheme including application forms, mentor person specification, feedback forms, reflection proformas, and mentoring agreements.
 These can all be downloaded from the links at the bottom of this page.
-We have also created a set of standards for a mentoring scheme that can help you to set up and improve your scheme, which can be accessed here.
 There are lots of schemes being developed all over the region and by sharing our experiences and resources we can make it easier for others to start their own schemes - so let us know how you're getting on!

 What Are The Benefits of Mentoring for Organisations?